 Welcome to Bunker Hill Community College’s Division of Humanities and Learning Communities.
 The Humanities is the cornerstone of a college education, providing students with the knowledge, skills and habits of mind to adapt to any pathway in their educations, careers and lives.
 A degree in the Humanities prepares students to think critically and creatively, communicate effectively, make connections across disciplines, and apply classroom learning to local and global challenges.

-The Division houses the Departments of English, English as a Second Language, Foreign Languages, and Creative Arts.
+The Division houses the Departments of English, English as a Second Language, Foreign Languages, and Performing Arts.
 Associate in Arts Degrees are offered in Communication, English, Foreign Language, General Concentration, Music and Theatre.
 These Degree Programs prepare students to transfer to four-year colleges or universities to seek bachelors’ degrees in their area of concentration.

 The Division sponsors the College’s nationally recognized Learning Communities which provide students with opportunities to engage in active, collaborative and inclusive learning environments.
 From American hip hop to sustainable agriculture, Learning Community Seminars engage first-year students in exploration of a social issue or ‘big idea’ with peers who share their interests.
 In Learning Community Clusters, students co-enroll in two or more courses organized around a common theme such environmental politics or immigrant experiences.
 Students who take part in BHCC Learning Communities are more likely to stay in school, do well in their courses and achieve their goals.